mkiiim/uneff/README.md

 - Fixing encoding issues in text files
 - Removing invisible control characters that break parsers
 - Normalizing text data from various sources

+I created this for use in my own personal project(s) and am including it here in case someone may find it useful as a starting point for their own data processing pipeline issues and challenges.

 ## ⚠️ Warning and Disclaimer